-The Vice President of Instruction shall be charged with the task of developing and implementing an on-going program of faculty evaluation.
-He/she shall be assisted by the Division Director.
+The Vice President of Academic Affairs shall be charged with the task of developing and implementing an on-going program of faculty evaluation.
+The Vice President shall be assisted by the Division Director.
 In all cases, the faculty evaluation and professional development program shall comply with the Southern Association of Colleges and Schools Commission on Colleges Criteria for Accreditation, Section 3.7.2.